skip to main content

 9. Our obligations as an employer

-9.1 We will use your particularly sensitive personal information in the following ways:
+9.1 We will use your particularly sensitive personal data in the following ways:

 9.1.2 we will use information about your race or national or ethnic origin, religious, philosophical or moral beliefs, or your sexual life or sexual orientation, to ensure meaningful equal opportunity monitoring and reporting.